 The days of the week were named after Norse deities, apart from Saturday, Sunday and Monday, and have the same origins as the names that are still used today.
 The Old English names for the days of the week were: Sunnandæg, Monandæg, Tiwesdæg, Wodnesdæg, Þunresdæg, Frigedæg, and Sæternesdæg.

 The main festive days observed in the calendar are as follows, with typical equivalent dates in the Gregorian calendar:

-- Egg Moon (Movable - first full moon of spring)
+- Egg Moon (Movable - first full moon of spring, usually occurs in Eostremonath)

 - Spring Cross Quarter, 16 Thrimilchi (5th May)